KeplerGO/kpub/README.md

 kpub-add 2015arXiv150204715F
 ```

-Remove an article from the list using its bibcode:
+Remove an article using its bibcode:
 ```
 kpub-delete 2015ApJ...800...46B
 ```

-Search ADS for new Kepler-related articles published in July 2015,
+Search ADS interactively for new Kepler-related articles and try to add them:
-and interactively classify them:
 ```
 kpub-update 2015-07
 ```

-For example output, see the files in the `data/output/` directory
+For example output, see the `data/output/` sub-directory in this repository.
-of this repository.

 ## Installation